OMS1996/leetcode_python/README.md

                   return arr_lst

   - Have i seen whats left of of you ?
+    The current number is being tested to see if it was seen before
       - Example:

                  lib = {}